RadDx logo

 Also seen as: enlarged spleen, splenic enlargement.

-If you are trying to place this wording inside the bigger picture of your report, start with the radiology findings hub and then compare it with the related symptom and report phrase pages below.
+Once the term makes more sense, it helps to place it in the rest of the report.
+Start with the plain-English radiology findings hub and then compare it with the related symptom and report phrase pages below.

-Splenomegaly is less common than incidental cysts or fatty liver, but it is a standard descriptive finding on abdominal imaging.
+Splenomegaly is less common than incidental or fatty liver, but it is a standard descriptive finding on abdominal imaging.

 Standard descriptive abdominal finding